sarahciston/beyondlala/README.md

-# beyond LA in LA
+# beyond LA in LA with Sarah

 This is a repository for a mapping project inspired by Pacific Standard Time: LA/LA.
 The premise for the project is to help contextualize and learn more about Latino/a and Hispanic communities - especially with how they relate to the musuems and institutions that represent